lasscat/namemcpy/USAGE.md

 username to uuid (returns uuid)

 ## skinUsers(skinid)
-(this feature does not use namemcapi It scrapes the website for skin users may not be 100% accurtae but Im 90% sure it is.)
+(this feature does not use namemcapi It scrapes the website for skin users may not be 100% accurate but Im 90% sure it is.)
 Enter the skin id to the skin you want to get the users from and it will return a value for all the names/players who are wearing the skin.

 ## getSkinTags(skinid)
-(this feature does not use namemcapi It scrapes the website for skin users may not be 100% accurtae but Im 90% sure it is.)
+(this feature does not use namemcapi It scrapes the website for skin users may not be 100% accurate but Im 90% sure it is.)
 Get the skin tags or hashtags on a skin

 ## getSkinNumber(skinid)
-(this feature does not use namemcapi It scrapes the website for skin users may not be 100% accurtae but Im 90% sure it is.)
+(this feature does not use namemcapi It scrapes the website for skin users may not be 100% accurate but Im 90% sure it is.)
 Get how much people are using a skin

+##def playerSkins(self, current=False, username=False, uuid=False):
+(this feature does not use namemcapi It scrapes the website for skin users may not be 100% accurate but Im 90% sure it is.)
+Playername to player skin history (outputted in hashes)

+##def renderSkin(self, skinhash, model, x=False, y=False, directon=False, time=False):
+Render skins

 For more detail check out the examples folder. (not updated very often)